Plon/MasterThesis/LitReview/rl_function_approximation.md

 Stochasticity does not necessarily prevent overfitting \cite{zhang2018study}.
 As deep reinforcement learning is applied to critical domains such as healthcare, finance, and energy infrastructure, the model must generalize out-of-sample.
 The test performance of deep RL agents that perform optimally during training has been shown to vary greatly \cite{zhang2018study}.
+Separate training and testing sets with statistically tied data are recommended when training deep RL agents \cite{zhang2018study}.
 Regularization of connection weights lowers the complexity of the network and can mitigate the risk of overfitting \cite{marsland2011machine}.
-Separate training and testing sets with statistically tied data are recommended when training deep RL agents \cite{zhang2018study}.

-The architecture of neural nets carries an a priori algorithmic preference, known as inductive bias.
-For certain problems, specific network architectures can significantly outperform more deeply layered FNNs.
-E.g., convolutional neural networks perform well when dealing with computer vision tasks, while Long Short Term Memory performs well when dealing with sequence data.
-A neural net inductive bias should be compatible with the bias of the problem it is solving if it is to generalize well out-of-sample.
+Dropout is a regularization strategy that has been shown to reduce the risk of overfitting by randomly eliminating non-output nodes and their connections from an ensemble of sub-networks during training \cite{srivastava2014dropout}.